ranjowww/WD-Calla-School/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.

-Guiding Question:
-- What is the project - This is our final project in web design labaratory, we tasked to create a website with a given theme each group.
-The theme of our group is a School website.
-- Whats the purpose - To create a school website whether it's existing or made up.
+This is our final project in web design labaratory, we're tasked to create a website with a given theme each group and the theme of our group is a School Website.
+I used Jose Rizal University as the school I want to redesign their existing website.
+The purpose of this is to create a school website whether it's existing or made up.
+This is a MultiPage Website and that's the key component of this project with the used of the technology of HTML, CSS, and JavaScript
-- What are key components - MultiPage Website
-- What technology used and how it is used - HTML, CSS, JavaScript

 ### Key Components
 <!-- TODO: List of Key Components -->